RA-StudioX/UIToolkitExtensions/README.md

 ## Description

 UI Toolkit Extensions is a Unity package that enhances the functionality of Unity's UI Toolkit.
-It provides extended Visual Elements and utilities for creating smooth transitions, making it easier to create rich and interactive user interfaces.
+It provides extended Visual Elements, utilities for creating smooth transitions, and a powerful sprite sequence animator, making it easier to create rich and interactive user interfaces.

 ## Features

 - Extended Visual Elements with additional functionality
 - Transition utilities for creating smooth animations
+- Sprite Sequence Animator for creating complex sprite-based animations
 - Easy integration with existing UI Toolkit projects

 ## Installation